google/WebFundamentals/src/content/en/tools/chrome-devtools/webauthn/index.md

 ## Remove a virtual authenticator {: .remove }

-To remove a virtual authenticator, click on the **Remove** button of the authenticator.
+To remove a virtual authenticator, click the **Remove** button of the authenticator.

 ![Remove authenticator](/web/tools/chrome-devtools/webauthn/images/06-remove-authenticor.png)